 Or as the wisdom attributed to Thomas Jefferson puts it, "I am a great believer in luck, and I find the harder I work, the more I have of it.”
 In other words, manage what you can.
 And also realize that you can never manage it all.

 As my students explore, the very best of decision-making in contexts of complexity and uncertainty cannot avoid the real possibility of an intensely undesirable outcome.
 In a world comprehensively illuminated by the scholarship of Daniel Kahneman and the late Amos Tversky, going back to 1974 and their seminal essay, “Judgment Under Uncertainty: Heuristics and Biases” (Science, New Series, Vol. 185) and rolling forward to the former’s encyclopedic work, “Thinking, Fast and Slow” (Farrar, Straus and Giroux, 2011), simple “bad luck” will on occasion overwhelm all care and deliberation.

 Which means that those tempted to view Lodge’s premature death as proof of the futility of good choice-making – who would toss aside their jogging shoes in favor of a simultaneous reach for both the television remote and the platter of cheese nachos -- are pursuing sub-optimal strategies with fully predictable negative consequences.

 Thanks for joining this dialog.
 Please share with friends and colleagues.
-Comments are welcome, and sign-up is easy and free, both at the Main page.
+Comments are invited and welcome, and subscription sign-up is easy and free, both on the Main page.